 What is the importance of bar inventory management?

-When done well, inventory goes way beyond having enough product to serve your customers.
+When done well, inventory goes way beyond having enough products to serve your customers.
 It also helps you make informed business decisions by providing you with critical information such as:

 - How your bar is performing financially